adnanedrief/SteamStore-Scrapping-Discounts/README.md

 # SteamStore Scrapping Discounts

-Web Scrapping SteamStore using Cheerio in NodeJS.
+Scrapping Discounts in SteamStore using Cheerio in NodeJS.

 ## Installation